-Going forward, we will consider the product an iPhone that is capable of folding one way or another and refer to it as the "iPhone Fold."
+Going forward, we will consider the product an iPhone capable of folding one way or another and refer to it as the "iPhone Fold."
 Leaks and speculation suggest the "iPhone Flip" is also a possibility, but Apple could avoid these terms entirely and may not even refer to the device as an iPhone.

 "iPhone Fold" Features

 Folding devices also have moving parts like hinges.
 This will lead to wear and tear as the device is opened and closed over time.
-Apple has a long history of working on hinge technology, from MacBook lids that open with a single finger to the Magic Keyboard for iPad that holds the device aloft without fail.
+Apple has a long history of working on hinge technology, from MacBook lids that open with a single finger to the Magic Keyboard for iPad Pro that holds the device aloft without fail.
 Whatever hinge system Apple devises for the "iPhone Fold," it will likely be an innovation for the market.

 Earlier rumors indicated Apple developed a foldable similar to the Microsoft Surface Duo.
 Jon Prosser said the device resembled an iPhone 11 on a hinge with two separated displays.
 This rumor hasn't been repeated since it appeared in June 2020.

 More recent rumors suggest Apple has decided upon the "flip" style device.
 It would feature a clamshell design akin to the Gameboy Advanced SP that opens into a phone and closes into a small square that can be pocketed.

 Future iPhones will likely see little change in display technology.
 The current generation of iPhones uses OLED displays, which already have flexible properties and could make their way into a foldable iPhone.